top of page

 Please join us for FREE "Drop-Everything-and-Read!" gatherings!
 For all ages -- keiki through kupuna.

-October 11th and 25th @ 3:30-4:45pm @ Kohala Coffee Company in the new Waikōloa Plaza - The 2nd and 4th Saturday of each month.
+November 8th and 22nd from 3:30-4:45pm @ Kohala Coffee Company at the Waikōloa Plaza - The 2nd and 4th Saturday of each month.

 • Meet other readers -- without the commitment of a traditional book club.